-Moheen Reeyad was born as Abdul Kader Al Mohiuddin, on March 26, 1990, in Chittagong, Bangladesh.
-He grew up near the Karnaphuli river, where she got twirled.
-Walking alongside this flowing river he devoted his childhood in the late 90s until the age of sixteen largely to sketch himself in the thought of becoming an artist.
+Moheen Reeyad was born as Abdul Kader Al Mohiuddin, on March 26, 1990, in Chittagong (officially Chattogram), Bangladesh.
+He grew up near the Karnaphuli river, where he got twirled.
+Walking alongside this flowing river Moheen devoted his childhood in the late 90s until the age of sixteen largely to sketch himself in the thought of becoming an artist.
 After finishing school-days at the age of sixteen, he decided to write and to give up many other things for writing.
-In the early 2011, he planned to move into the film to become a filmmaker.
+In the early 2011, he planned to move into the film making.